Wii no Ma: Shows

-Wii no Ma also had a dedicated shows (番組を見る (Bangumi o Miru, Watch the Show)) section, featuring a list of shows aimed towards the whole family.
+Wii no Ma also had a dedicated shows (番組を見る (Bangumi o Miru, Watch the Show)) section, featuring a list of shows aimed for all ages.

 Content could be searched by category, genre, gender, blood type, age, ratings or simply the name of the desired programme.
 A Mii would guide the user to find content they might like.
 After a video was watched, the registered users could rate it by dragging each their own Mii to the desired rating.
 The rating ranged from four marks (◎, ○, △, ×, from best to worst).
 (Note: Initially, the only three rating marks were ○, △, ×.
 The higher ◎ mark was added on 1 November 2010 with the Shopping Update renewal.)

 Theatre

 Wii no Ma received its first update on 21 November 2009, the Theatre Update (sometimes referred to as version 770), which added the Theatre Room.
-This room depicts the Miis eating in a home cinema, with a big screen and blue lights that can be switched to other colors.
+This room depicts the Miis eating in a home cinema, with a big screen and customizable lighting.
 From this theatre, the user could find paid content and shows or films that could be rented.
 Some featured shows were The Muppets, Sesame Street, the Pokémon TV series and Kirby: Right Back at Ya! (which was also available in Europe from the Kirby TV Channel).